 Why Use A Duvet Cover?

 A Quilt, in it's most basic form, is a comforter or quilted blanket that is usually filled with cotton or a synthetic batting such as Primaloft®, and sewn through from top to bottom.
-These bed covers have also become the medium for some amazingly beautiful and elaborate creations that can take the artist months and even years to complete.
+These quilts have also become the medium for some amazingly beautiful and elaborate creations that can take the artist months and even years to complete.
 Featuring designs that range from traditional to impressionistic to abstract to realistic and everything in between, often with intricate stitching and a wide array of fabric choices; the quilt as art is something to behold.

 These priceless creations will often be found displayed as wall hangings and will never even see a bed:

 No matter what you call your comforter: A duvet, blanket, continental quilt, doona, dyne, federbett, duvet insert or Mr. Fluffy, we think there's nothing quite like cuddling beneath a wonderful cloud of soft warm fluffy goodness, all protected, of course, by a duvet cover.